Using battery storage to buffer heat-pump demand

 For all-electric homes, battery storage can protect comfort and cost, but only if the reserve strategy is tuned to real heating behaviour and tariff opportunity.

-This use case already exists in real homes, even if rollout is still selective.
+This use case already exists in real homes, and onboarding is now underway.

 The product foundation is built around conflicts like this one.
-Public onboarding is being paced carefully, so the next step is to review your exact device and tariff mix.
+Customer onboarding is paced carefully, so the next step is to review your exact device and tariff mix.

 Homes where multiple devices already interact are reviewed first — rollout is selective and supported.